-Occasionally everyone has minor problems integrating their memories, perceptions, identity, and consciousness.
+Many people occasionally experience minor problems with a gap in their memories, perceptions, identity, and consciousness.
 For example, people may drive somewhere and then realize that they do not remember the drive.
-They may not remember it because they are absorbed—with personal concerns, a program on the radio, or a conversation with a passenger—or are just daydreaming.
+They may not remember it because they were absorbed—with personal concerns, a program on the radio, or a conversation with a passenger—or just daydreaming.
 Such problems, referred to as normal dissociation, typically do not disrupt everyday activities.

 In contrast, people with a dissociative disorder may totally forget activities that occurred over minutes, hours, or sometimes much longer.
 They may sense they are missing a period of time.
 In addition, they may feel detached (dissociated) from themselves—that is, from their memories, perceptions, identity, thoughts, emotions, body, and behavior.
 Or they may feel detached from the world around them.
 Thus, their sense of identity, memory, and/or consciousness is fragmented.

 Feeling detached from self and/or the surroundings (depersonalization/derealization disorder Depersonalization/Derealization Disorder Depersonalization/derealization disorder involves a persistent or recurring feeling of being detached from one’s body or mental processes, like an outside observer of one's life (depersonalization)... read more )

 Being unable to recall important personal information, usually related to trauma or stress (dissociative amnesia Dissociative Amnesia Dissociative amnesia is amnesia (memory loss) caused by trauma or stress, resulting in an inability to recall important personal information.
 People have gaps in their memory, which may span... read more )

 Having a fragmented sense of identity and memory (dissociative identity disorder Dissociative Identity Disorder In dissociative identity disorder, formerly called multiple personality disorder, two or more identities alternate being in control within the same person.
 These identities may have speech,... read more )